 LOOKUPVALUE in Power BI

-Having said about the importance of the VLOOKUP function can we use the same function in Power BI is the common question from all the Power BI beginners, but unfortunately, we don’t have VLOOKUP Power BI instead we have similar kind of function i.e. LOOKUPVALUE function in Power BI.
+Having said about the importance of the VLOOKUP function, we can use the same function in Power BI is the common question from all the Power BI beginners, but unfortunately, we don’t have VLOOKUP Power BI; instead, we have a similar kind of function, i.e., LOOKUPVALUE function in Power BI.
 In this article, we will guide you through this function.
-If I have to tell you the importance of VLOOKUP in excel for all the excel users in simple words “it is just an integral part”.
-Yes VLOOKUP is an integral part of all the excel users and household functions in the Excel world.
+If I have to tell you the importance of VLOOKUP in excel for all the excel users in simple words, “it is just an integral part.”
+Yes, VLOOKUP is an integral part of all the excel users and household functions in the Excel world.

 What Does LOOKUPVALUE Function Do in Power BI?